planetscale/docs/content/docs/psdb/sharding-schemes.md

     ]
 ```

-The `column_vindexes` object specifies that the `user_id` column maps to a Vindex called `hash`.
+The `columnVindexes` object specifies that the `user_id` column maps to a Vindex called `hash`.
 This means that, at query execution time, your database will use the `WHERE` clause of the SQL query to identify the range of values of `user_id` it needs to return; then, it will use a hash function to compute the keyspace IDs for the desired rows.

 <!-- We should probably revise this to remove any redundancies, and consider how much of this should actually be happening in the vitess.io docs.
 The user will likely need more information than this, but the VSchema docs at vitess.io are difficult to understand. -->